ShaneBonkowski/Shanes-Games-Webpage-Repo/Python-Utils/README.md

 ```

 Add files or patterns for files to not be included in pushes to GitHub.
 - Specifically for the case of Python and Virtual Environments, add `venv/` (or whatever you named your virtual environment) to the .gitignore file.
 This is so that a new user or developer can create their own fresh environment.
+This will also keep the repository smaller which is a good thing!

 ### 2. Create requirements.txt
 Navigate to the project directory.